Moecker/sdc_mpc/reflection.md

 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

-* The latency did not directly influced my approach or choosen parameters.
+* To account for the 100ms delay, a countermeasure must be installed in the MPC procedure.
+The choice taken in this project is to estimate the vehicle's position 100ms to the front, as if the car has actually already moved there.
+The result is a trajectory which is closer to the desired one.
-* The prediction was good enough to have a reasonable long foresight so that the latency did not kick in too much.
+* More remarks: The latency did not directly influced my approach or choosen parameters.
+The prediction was good enough to have a reasonable long foresight so that the latency did not kick in too much.
 * Also my choice of max speed constraint (around 50 km/h) was set that low that the effect of latency was low.
-* One addition to what was tough has been added: The solution uses a weighted average of previous control outputs (it is called historic steering and throttle value) with current predicted ones.
+* One addition to this, one feature has been added: The solution uses a weighted average of previous control outputs (it is called historic steering and throttle value) with current predicted ones.
 This increased smootheness and robustness for partial bad model predictions.

 ## Simulation